 The company begins producing and selling UPM BioVerno in Finland.
 A genuine automotive fuel in its own right, UPM BioVerno is suitable for all diesel engines.
 The sustainability certifications of UPM help to convince end-users, distributors and legislators of the substantial cuts in greenhouse gas emissions that can be achieved by using UPM BioVerno, which wins the Sustainable Energy Europe Award and the Commercial Scale Plant of the Year Award.

 Sales of renewable UPM BioVerno expand to cover Scandinavia and the European Union.
 UPM BioVerno naphtha is sold as a raw material for the plastics industry.
 A growth programme progresses alongside the business operation.

 The fuels of the future

-The fossil-based emissions of the world’s road transport have been reduced to zero.
-Transport relies on renewable biofuel solutions that do not produce carbon dioxide emissions.
+The fossil-based emissions of the world’s road transport have been reduced to minimum.
+Transport relies on renewable biofuel solutions that do not produce fossil carbon dioxide emissions.
 The innovations of the forest and biotechnology industries play a substantial role in renewable energy generation and UPM is still leading the way.